 However, whilst the requirement is for your employer to record the accident details, you need to bring the incident to their attention in the first place.

-Whilst your initial concerns following an accident must always focus on the injuries that you have suffered and getting them attended to by a medic, it is incumbent on you to report the accident yourself at the first available opportunity (or to get someone else to do this).
+Whilst your initial concerns following an accident must always focus on the injuries you have suffered and getting them attended to by a medic, it is incumbent on you to report the accident yourself at the first available opportunity (or to get someone else to do this).

-Keep a note of the person to whom you reported the accident and when.
-Check out who else might have seen the accident and keep a note of their names if anyone did.
+Check out who else might have seen the accident, and keep a note of their names if anyone did.